Curie: Policy-based Secure Data Exchange: Deployment of Curie

-At the last stage of the protocol, $P_1$ receives the sum statistics of $\mathcal{O}_i$ and $\mathcal{V}_i$ from $P_n$.
-It subtracts the initial random values of $\mathcal{V}_i$, $\mathcal{O}_i$ and adds its true values used for dose algorithm.
-In such protocol, all data and message exchanges are encrypted, and a member is only able to infer the global dose algorithm and that of without its contribution (see Appendix~\ref{sec:AppendixB} for details).
+At the final stage of the protocol, $P_1$ receives the sum statistics of $\mathcal{O}_i$ and $\mathcal{V}_i$ from $P_n$. $P_1$ decrypts the sum of the statistics using its private key and then subtracts the initial random values of $\mathcal{V}_i$, $\mathcal{O}_i$ and adds its true values used for computation of the local dose model coefficients.
+The final result $\mathcal{O}$ and $\mathcal{V}$ is the coefficients of the dose model that respects $P_1$'s policy negotiations.
+Other consortium members similarly start the protocol and compute the coefficients.
+We present the security analysis of the dose protocol in Appendix~\ref{sec:securityAnalysis}, and show its differentially-private extension in Appendix~\ref{sec:dif-privacy}.